-LASIK, like PRK, can also can correct astigmatism by smoothing a rugby ball-shaped cornea into a rounder, more normal shape.
-It is a common myth that LASIK cannot treat astigmatism.
+LASIK eye surgery, like PRK, can also correct astigmatism by smoothing a rugby ball-shaped cornea into a rounder, more normal shape.
+It is a common myth that LASIK eye surgery cannot treat astigmatism.

-After the laser reshapes the cornea, the flap is then folder back into position, covering the area where the corneal tissue was removed.
+After the laser reshapes the cornea, the flap is then folded back into position, covering the area where the corneal tissue was removed.
 Then the cornea is allowed to heal naturally.

 the surface skin cells will have sealed the edge of the flap in just 4 hours.

 LASIK eye surgery requires only topical anaesthetic drops, and no bandages or stitches are needed.

 - short-sight – most myopia prescriptions can be corrected with the laser combination used at Focus Clinic